 A computer, a monitor, a mouse and keyboard are normally shipped with the instrument.
 The computer and monitor are supplied with their own power cable.
 Installation of these can be done in the normal manner, according to guidelines of the computer manufacturer.
-A standard power cable (the same as for the computer and the monitor), a USB-cable and a canbus-cable are supplied for the instrument as well as an Linux control board..
+A standard power cable (the same as for the computer and the monitor), a USB-cable and a canbus-cable are supplied for the instrument as well as a Linux board.